jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

   reading 200+ proposals making it quick to read helps get your point across.

-Unless you write a good proposal around an interesting idea you probably won't be accepted whether you're a software vendor or not.
+Unless you write a good proposal around an interesting idea, you probably won't be accepted, whether you're a software vendor or not.
 Try get feedback on your proposals, especially from folks who have previously spoken at the event you're hoping to present at.